 The attack surface is the sum of all entry points that an attacker can use to compromise your system.
 For a web app, the attack surface can include a search field that accepts user supplied data.
 The attack surface also includes how the underlying web server is configured.
 Other other examples are out-of-date and unpatched CMS software and website plugins.

 Consider a hotel vs. a bunker: guests, employees and pretty much everyone else can enter the hotel using the main door, the underground garage or by smashing a window.
-The bunker on the other hand probably only has one well-guarded entrance, and breaking in by hammering a window to pieces is impossible since windows are not part of the bunker’s attack surface.
+The bunker probably has a single well-guarded entrance, and breaking in to the bunker by hammering a window is impossible since windows are not part of the bunker’s surface.
 Simply put: the bunker has a smaller attack surface than the hotel.

-Static sites are probably the most basic web content you can think of.
-And back when the web was just a kid — static sites was all we had.
+Static sites are probably the most basic web product you can think of.
+And back when the web was just a kid, the static site was all we had.
 They consisted of HTML files, maybe a few images and possibly some styling information.
-Probably no one called them static sites back then — they were just sites.
+Probably no one called them static sites back then.
+They were just sites.
 But as the need for dynamic content and user interaction grew, web developers moved towards languages like PHP for server side rendering to improve both usability and value for their users.

 Going back to the blog example — a static site generator would generate a static page for every blog post, together with tags and categories, by pulling the information from the database.
 The generation of the static will take some time — but once generated, your users will thank you for your optimization efforts.

 The flat and static files generated by a static site generator can be deployed almost anywhere.
 All you need is a provider that can serve users HTML files — something everyone can do.
 Having someone like Surge.sh or BitBalloon to host your static files will almost always be cheaper than using a "full-stack" provider like Heroku.